LucasDelfino92/morrowindsharp/moddingmw.md

   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **01 Fire Sound Replacer**
-- [**Heartthrum**](https://www.nexusmods.com/morrowind/mods/47178?) by RedFurryDemon and OperatorJack
-Allows the player to listen to the Heart of Lorkhan when inside the Ghostfence.
 - [**Outdoor Banners With Sound**](https://www.nexusmods.com/morrowind/mods/47068) by Half11
 Outdoor banners now play sound alongside their animations.
 During clear weather types the unused flag.wav sound file is used (it fits this weather type better compared to the standard flag2.wav).
 For stormy weather types the script uses the regular flag2.wav sound file.
 - [**Sheep-no-More**](https://www.nexusmods.com/morrowind/mods/45168) by McChuggernaut